-There are a number of things you need to consider for an international assignment before you book your business travel and accommodation.
+There are things you need to consider for an international assignment before you book your business travel and accommodation.
 And more to follow as you start the process.

 1. Have a signed contract, work order, or terms of reference for the job

 You need to have a legal paper in your possession, stating clearly the work to be done, the resources provided, and the remuneration for the work, including allowances and other privileges.

 Maybe you are very trusting.
 But imagine yourself spending thousands of dollars to go to this assignment and find out when you arrive there that you don’t have it.
 And because there is no contract, they are not legally bound to pay your expenses.
-So you are out of job and out of pocket as well.
+So you are out of a job and out of pocket as well.